 Sexual position

-You might find that your choice of sexual positions are increasing discomfort and pain, so play around with some alternatives; perhaps some will be more comfortable that others.
+You might find that your choice of sexual positions are increasing discomfort and pain, so play around with some alternatives; perhaps some will be more comfortable than others.
 Vary your angles, movements and thrust speeds.
 If penetration is a source of discomfort, try ‘intracrural sex’, which is where you rub your penis against your partner’s genitals using lubricant, creating a pleasurable friction without penetration.

 If you are finding sex painful or uncomfortable, don’t give up hope.
 If the issue has psychological causes, it may be treated with help from a qualified psychosexual therapist.
 If it is caused by something physical, you may find that your GP can help or refer you to another specialist who can.
 Often a combination of psychological therapy and medical treatment can be effective.